 This is my blog–or, one of them.
 There’s another I contribute to pretty sporadically at Psychology Today magazine (click here).
 I’m a college professor and a writer.
 I teach at Pacific University in Forest Grove, Oregon.
 And I write psychological profiles, or interpretations, of artists.
 In June, 2010, I finished two books: one about Truman Capote (Oxford University Press; “Tiny Terror: Why Truman Capote Almost Wrote Answered Prayers“), and one about the photographer Diane Arbus (Bloomsbury; “An Emergency in Slow Motion: The Inner Life of Diane Arbus“).
 In 2013, my Elliott Smith biography appeared (Bloomsbury): TORMENT SAINT: THE LIFE OF ELLIOTT SMITH.
 I currently curate and edit Oxford’s Inner Lives Series, and I’ve written for Salon, Slate, Huffington Post, The Spectator, Seattle Weekly, and other venues.
-New project (Summer, 2014): The Tortured Artist: Creativity and its Discontents.
+New project (Summer, 2014): The Enchanted Abyss: How and Why Great Artists Suffer.
 (Author photo: JJ Gonson).

 For questions, you can write me at this email address: firstname.lastname@example.org.
 Or call: 503-352-1544.
 Or tweet.